Spinning Frequently Asked Questions

 Q How / Should I wash (scour) a raw fleece?

-A A raw fleece is very dirty and you should certainly wash it to at least take out the dirt and poo.
+A A raw fleece is very dirty and you should wash it to at least take out the dirt and poo.

 Straight off the sheep, fleece contains a lot of lanolin (grease).
 A gentle wash will take some of this out.
 Whether you wash more thoroughly (scour) and take out more of the lanolin is a matter of preference.
 Some people like to spin wool 'in the grease'.